Noemvriana: The Battle of Athens, 1916

-The role of the Venizelists during the battle has been intensely contested by witnesses and historians.
+Witnesses and historians have intensely contested the role of the Venizelists during the battle.
 Vice Admiral Louis Dartige du Fournet wrote that Venizelists supported the Allies and attacked passing Greek royalist army units.
-Venizelists participation was allegedly so extensive, that lead Admiral du Fourne wrote in his report that he had been involved in a civil war.
-The Venizelists continued fighting after the evacuation of the Allied marines until the next day, when they capitulated.
+Venizelists' participation was allegedly so extensive that lead Admiral du Fourne wrote in his report that he had been involved in a civil war.
+The Venizelists continued fighting after the evacuation of the Allied marines until the next day when they capitulated.
 The royalists claimed that large caches of weapons and ammunition were found in their strongholds packed in French military containers.
-Venizelists were led to prison surrounded by a furious mob and supposedly only the royal army escorts saved them from being murdered by the angry citizens.
+Venizelists were led to prison surrounded by a furious mob, and supposedly, only the royal army escorts saved them from being murdered by the angry citizens.
 Other historians deny that the Venizelists collaborated with the Allied forces: Pavlos Karolidis, a contemporary royalist historian, argues that no Venizelist attacked their fellow citizens and the only weapons found during the raids on prominent Venizelists' houses were knives.

 The following days

 The authorities used the pretext of the events to claim that the Venezelists had staged an insurrection with the support of Allied troops and proceeded with the help of the Reservists to extensive arrests and reprisals against them.
-The entire operation was led by two army generals; troops of the military district of Athens took orders from General K. Kallaris and the soldiers of the active defense were commanded by General A. Papoulas (later commander-in-chief of the Asia Minor expedition).
-The terror and destruction that followed soon went out of hand, making even the respectable conservative newspaper Politiki Epitheorisis (Πολιτική Επιθεώρηση, Political Review) that at the beginning urged Greek "justice" to "smite mercifully the atrocious conspiracy" and to purge all followers of the "archconspirator of Salonika [Venizelos]", in the end to urge "prudence".
-During the following three days houses and shops of Venizelists were ransacked and 35 people were murdered.
+The entire operation was led by two army generals; troops of the military district of Athens took orders from General K. Kallaris, and the soldiers of the active defense were commanded by General A. Papoulas (later commander-in-chief of the Asia Minor expedition).
+The terror and destruction that followed soon went out of hand, making even the respectable conservative newspaper Politiki Epitheorisis (Πολιτική Επιθεώρηση, Political Review) that at the beginning urged Greek "justice" to "smite mercifully the atrocious conspiracy" and to purge all followers of the "arch-conspirator of Salonika [Venizelos]," in the end, to urge "prudence."
+During the following three days, the houses and shops of Venizelists were ransacked, and 35 people were murdered.
 Chester says that most of those who were murdered were refugees from Asia Minor.
 Many hundreds were imprisoned and kept in solitary confinement.
 Karolidis characterizes the imprisonment of certain prominent Venizelists, such as Emmanuel Benakis (mayor of Athens), as a disgrace.
 Some authors argue that Benakis was not only arrested and imprisoned but also disrespected and ill-treated.
 Seligman describes that they were only released 45 days later after a strong demand contained within the Entente ultimatum, which was accepted on 16 January.
-Opposing reports also exist, e.g. Abbot asserts that during the evacuation of the Allied forces, many "criminals" and "collaborators" on the payrolls of different Allied spy agencies slipped out of Athens at night after allegedly "terrorizing the city for nearly a year".
-Due to his failure Vice-Admiral Dartige du Fournet was relieved of his command.
+Opposing reports also exist, e.g., Abbot asserts that during the evacuation of the Allied forces, many "criminals" and "collaborators" on the payrolls of different Allied spy agencies slipped out of Athens at night after allegedly "terrorizing the city for nearly a year."
+Due to his failure, Vice-Admiral Dartige du Fournet was relieved of his command.

 Aftermath

-In Greece, this incident became known as Noemvriana (November events, using the Old Style calendar), and marked the culmination of the National Schism.
+This incident became known in Greece as Noemvriana (November events, using the Old Style calendar) and marked the culmination of the National Schism.
+Despite the localized nature of the events, the consequences that followed changed the tide of the Great War.